-- North by Northwest: Wow, Hitchcock sure knew how to create a thriller!
+- North by Northwest: Hitchcock sure knew how to create a great entertaining thriller!
 This one will keep you enthralled from start to finish.
 If you've never seen it, you're in for a treat!

 - (subtitled) Run Lola Run: Lola run through Berlin to help her criminal boyfriend, and you gotta love it.
 Rinse & Repeat.
 All with fast-paced nearly non-stop action.
 My favorite non-war-related German movie.

 - (subtitled) A Separation: Superb story of a married Iranian couple in which the wife decides to separate, setting off a chain of events that might destroy her husband.
 Prepare for intense drama from start to finish.